 Instructions

-- Preheat oven to 350 degrees.
-Line a baking sheet with parchment paper or a silicone baking mat.
+- Preheat your oven to 350 degrees F. Line a baking sheet with parchment paper or a silicone baking mat.
 Set aside.

-- In a large bowl, use a hand-held mixer to beat together the butter and sugar until creamy and light yellow in colour.
+- In a large bowl, beat together the butter and sugar until creamy and light yellow in colour.
 (About 4-5 minutes.)

 - Add the eggs one at a time and beat into the butter and sugar mixture.